-Given the competing claims made by each side with respect to whether there is a glut or dearth of medical malpractice claims, it is no surprise that they differ on the need for tort reforms to reduce the number of claims filed.
-In general, the evidence on the effectiveness of tort reforms is somewhat mixed.108 For example, Ronen Avraham found that noneconomic damages caps decrease the number and size of payments made as part of malpractice disputes,109 and this reduction appears to decrease the malpractice premiums physicians must pay.110 On the other hand, John Donohue and Daniel Ho "found no evidence that [noneconomic damages] caps affect the number of malpractice claims against physicians."111 After reviewing existing studies as part of a comprehensive report for the Medicare Payment Advisory Commission, Michelle Mello and Allen Kachalia concluded that noneconomic damages caps reduce the frequency of claims made against physicians and the amount of compensation paid to complainants.112 Examining other traditional tort reforms, such as joint and several liability reform and collateral source rule reform, they found either little evidence of an effect or evidence that these reforms have no impact on the malpractice risk faced by physicians.113
+made as part of malpractice disputes, 119 and this reduction appears to decrease the malpractice premiums physicians must pay.
+120 On the other hand, John Donohue and Daniel Ho "f[ou]nd no evidence that [none-conomic damages] caps affect the number of malpractice claims against physicians.
+121 After reviewing existing studies as part of a comprehensive report for the Medicare Payment Advisory Commission, Michelle Mello and Allen Kachalia concluded that noneconomic damages caps reduce the frequency of claims made against physicians and the amount of compensation paid to complainants.
+122 Examining other traditional tort reforms, such as joint and several liability reform and collateral source rule reform, they found little to no evidence that these reforms have an impact on the malpractice-risk faced by physicians.
+123

 The ability of noneconomic damages caps to decrease the size and frequency of payments made to resolve malpractice claims is welcome news to those who argue that the majority of malpractice claims are frivolous.
 On the other hand, opponents of tort reform point out that, because most claims are not frivolous and because those that are frivolous are effectively filtered out by the legal system, the reduction in claims impairs the rights of victims.
 Some empirical evidence supports this contention.
-For example, Andrew Friedson and Thomas Kniesner explain that noneconomic damages caps "can best be thought of as a 25% tax on the asset value of settlements."114 This may be particularly problematic for victims
+For example, Andrew Friedson and Thomas Kniesner explain that noneconomic damages caps "can best be thought of as a 25% tax on the asset value of settlements."
+This may be particularly problematic for victims because, as noted by Joanna Shepherd, attorneys are reluctant to take medical malpractice cases when the possible damages are below a certain threshold-\$250,000 is a relevant threshold for many attorneys.